Caroline Vitzthum

 ••

--- Questions are moments of relation to the peatland; reflecting what is important to an individual or a group at a particular time, context or life stage.
-To put it another way: the types of questions we ask of peatland ecosystems comes directly from what we value.
+–– Questions act as moments of relation to the peatland, revealing what is important to an individual or group at a particular time, in a particular context, or at a particular life stage.